 To find out if your area offers a Senior Companion Program, click here.

-The Veterans Administration offers up to 30 days of respite care for all veterans enrolled in VA Health Care who meet specific requirements, such as having a chronic condition that requires a nursing home level of care.
-In most cases, individuals with mid- to late-stage Alzheimer’s disease or a related dementia meet this requirement.
-Respite care provides supervision, companionship, assistance with bathing, dressing, mobility, transitioning (for instance, from the bed to a chair), preparation of meals, and medication management.
+The Veterans Administration offers up to 30 days of respite care for all veterans enrolled in VA Health Care.
+This is for people who meet specific requirements, such as having a chronic condition that requires a nursing home level of care.
+In most cases, individuals with mid to late-stage Alzheimer’s disease or related dementia meet this requirement.
+Respite care includes:

-Medicaid is a federal- and state-funded healthcare program for low-income persons of all ages.
-While the government sets parameters for the program, each state runs their own Medicaid.
-Most state Medicaid plans will cover the cost of in-home personal care assistance, which can serve as a form of respite care.
-However, in addition to a state’s regular Medicaid program, which is an entitlement program (anyone who is eligible will receive services), many states also have Home and Community Based Services (HCBS) Medicaid Waivers.
-These waivers provide services including in-home personal care attendants, adult day care, and residential respite care for persons who need long-term care, including those who have been diagnosed with Alzheimer’s disease and related dementias.
+Medicaid is a federal- and state-funded healthcare program for people of all ages who have limited income.
+While the government sets parameters for the program, each state runs its own Medicaid program.
+Most state Medicaid plans cover the cost of in-home personal care assistance, which can serve as a form of respite care.
+However, in addition to a state’s regular Medicaid program, which is an entitlement program (anyone eligible will receive services), many states also have Home and Community-Based Services (HCBS) Medicaid Waivers.
+These waivers provide services including in-home personal care attendants, adult day care, and residential respite care for people who need long-term care.
+That includes those who have been diagnosed with Alzheimer’s disease and related dementias.

-All of these services provide supervision to keep persons with dementia safe; assist with activities of daily living (ADLs) such as bathing, grooming, eating, and toiletry; and allow primary caregivers a break from providing care.
-Unfortunately, HCBS Medicaid Waivers have enrollment caps, which may mean a waitlist for services may exist.
-However, it is important to note, there is no waitlist for personal care assistance when it is available through one’s regular state Medicaid program.
+Unfortunately, HCBS Medicaid Waivers have enrollment caps, which may mean a waitlist may exist.
+However, there is no waitlist for personal care assistance when it is available through one’s regular state Medicaid program.
 To learn more about the state Medicaid plan and HCBS Medicaid Waivers in the state in which you reside, find your state at this link.

-For lower-income people who rely solely on Social Security, or whose retirements or savings are not enough to live on, more money is available through Supplemental Security Income (SSI).
-A person qualifies for SSI based on an evaluation of income and assets.
-Managers working for the program determine what your monthly budget should be, and then use SSI to cover the gap between the amount a person receives in Social Security and the amount that person actually needs to live.
+For individuals with lower income who rely solely on Social Security, or whose retirements or savings are not enough to live on, more money is available through Supplemental Security Income (SSI).
+To qualify for SSI, the requirements are based on an evaluation of income and assets.
+Managers working for the program determine what your monthly budget should be, and then use SSI to cover the gap between the amount a person receives in Social Security and the amount that person needs to live.
 One of the costs SSI might cover under “home health care” is respite care, but to find out you need to work with the agency, which offers an online Benefit Screening Tool to get started.

-In addition to the above-mentioned options for paying for respite care, local charitable organizations and religious groups in one’s area may offer respite care (companionship care) on a voluntary basis or a sliding scale.
+In addition to the already mentioned options for paying for respite care, local charitable organizations and religious groups in one’s area may offer respite care (companionship care) voluntarily or on a sliding scale.
 The best strategy for finding these programs may be to simply start making phone calls to any agency you think might help.
-Contacting all the above agencies and asking for other options will take a lot of time and questions, but surprising sources of help might come up.
+Contacting all the above agencies and asking for other options will take a lot of time and questions, but you might find surprising sources of help.